-20. Coronavirus (COVID-19)
+19. Coronavirus (COVID-19)

 As a result of the spread of the COVID-19 coronavirus, economic uncertainties have arisen.
 The outbreak has put an unprecedented strain on the U.S. healthcare system, disrupted or delayed production and delivery of materials and products in the supply chain, and caused staffing shortages.
 The extent of the impact of COVID-19 on the Authority's operational and financial performance depends on certain developments, including the duration and spread of the outbreak, remedial actions and stimulus measures adopted by local, state, and federal governments, and impact on the Authority's patients, employees, and vendors, all of which are uncertain and cannot be predicted.
 At this point, the extent to which COVID-19 may impact the Authority's financial position or results of operations is uncertain.
+The federal Public Health Emergency for COVID-19 expired on May 11, 2023.

-21. CARES and ARP Act Funding
+20. CARES and ARP Act Funding